 Students who withdraw from the University (see section below regarding withdrawal penalty) may be eligible for a fees refund depending on the date of withdrawal from the institution.
-Further information about refund schedules can be found on the Student Accounts website: www.fees.utoronto.ca.
+Further information about refund schedules can be found on the Student Accounts website.